-As I’ve mentioned in a previous article, many years ago I found myself suddenly in a management position in which I had to supervise 14 male United Auto Workers (UAW) team members, who were not accustomed to being managed by a young person, much less a woman.
+As I’ve mentioned in a previous article, many years ago I found myself suddenly in a management position in which I had to be a supervisor to 14 male United Auto Workers (UAW) team members, who were not accustomed to being managed by a young person, much less a woman.
 As I grew to know the team (and they grew to knew me), we developed a working relationship of mutual respect.
 Where an adversarial relationship often existed between management and UAW leadership and general employees, I found only support and respect because I followed the 4 F’s (friendly, fun, frank and fair) I had been taught.

 I could laugh when one of the team informed me that he was struggling having me as his supervisor.
 He even said it in front of the entire team!
 His name was Bob and I asked him why.
 He said that he didn’t believe women should be supervisors.
 I told him I had to work as many women did.
 He went on to explain that he didn’t have a problem with women working, just a problem with them supervising or managing men.
 As the room went quiet, I looked at him and with a straight face explained that it would create a huge issue in the plant if all the women were in one area supervised by women and men were in another area supervised by men.
 He immediately thought I was talking about discrimination.